openstack-archive/tripleo-image-elements/elements/haproxy/README.md

 * haproxy.stats.disabled: Set to true to disable the stats service
 * haproxy.stats.port: Port for the stats service.
 Defaults to 1993.
 * haproxy.stats.uri: URI for the stats service.
 Defaults to /.
+* haproxy.global_maxconn: A limit on the total number of concurrent connections that will be handled by a haproxy instance. haproxy will stop accepting connections above this limit.
+* haproxy.service_maxconn: A limit on the number of the number of concurrent connections that are allowed to each proxied service.
+This is a default value that can be overridden in an individual haproxy.service section.

 Each haproxy.services can define the following sub-properties